SaniLetchu/Instagram-clone/README.md

 ## [Instagram Clone](https://saniletchu.github.io/Instagram-clone)

-This project's aim was to implement the basic main features of instagram like: posts, comments, messages, etc. Styling of the project's webpage also tries to follow the styling of the real instagram website.
-Designed with mobile users in mind.
+This project aims to implement the fundamental features of Instagram, including posts, comments, messages, and more.
+The project's webpage styling is designed to mirror the aesthetics of the official Instagram website, with a focus on mobile responsiveness.

 ### Main Features

 #### Authentication
 - Sign in/Sign out
 - Password reset
-- Google Sign-in method (Although github-pages does not allow popups)
+- Google Sign-in method (Note: GitHub Pages does not allow popups)

 #### Posts/Comments
 - Create new Posts